 The Georgetown Housing Authority Public Housing Program consists of rental properties owned by Georgetown Housing Authority (GHA).
 GHA has three apartment complexes located in the City of Georgetown.
 They are the Westside Apartment Complex, North Street Apartment Complex, and Maryville South Apartment Complex.
 The Public Housing Program also has 30 scattered site homes located throughout Georgetown, Georgetown County, and Andrews, SC.

 The program is governed by a waiting list and preference.
 Qualified applicants are notified at the time of unit availability.
 It is GHA’s responsibility to provide safe, decent, sanitary, and affordable housing, and to maintain the property in accordance to the United States Department of Housing and Urban Development (HUD) housing quality standards.

 Tenants are required to sign a one year lease and to abide by the lease and other regulations set forth by GHA and HUD.

 How To Apply

-The Public Housing waiting list is open for application.
+The Public Housing waiting list is currently NOT open for applications.